frenchay-dysarthria-assessment-2-fda-2-scoring-interpretationFrenchay Dysarthria Assessment 2 (FDA 2): Scoring | Interpretation:

 1. What is the Frenchay Dysarthria Assessment?

-The Frenchay Dysarthria Assessment (FDA) is a standardized test designed to diagnose dysarthria, a speech disorder resulting from neuromuscular disorders.
-Developed at Frenchay Hospital, this clinical tool is widely used by speech pathologists to comprehensively evaluate and diagnose dysarthria in patients, offering a structured approach for treatment planning.
+The Frenchay dysarthria assessment (FDA) is a structured examination of the speech of individuals with dysarthria, a speech disorder due to disorders of the neuromuscular system.
+Designed at Frenchay Hospital, this clinical tool is a comprehensive assessment tool used extensively by speech pathologists to assess and diagnose dysarthria in clients and provide a systematic way to plan treatment.

 2. How to score Frenchay Dysarthria Assessment?

-Scoring the Frenchay Dysarthria Assessment involves assessing the patient’s performance across eight primary categories, including reflex, respiration, lips, jaw, palate, laryngeal, tongue, and intelligibility.
-The assessment utilizes a scoring graph, with grades and behavioral descriptions for each category.
-Assessors should focus on the patient’s behavior during the second attempt of specified tasks, avoiding influence from the first or subsequent attempts.
-In cases where behavior doesn’t align precisely with a grade, assessors can use “in-between” lines to indicate the degree of difficulty.
+As part of scoring the Frenchay Assessment, the patient’s performance is judged in eight main categories; reflex, respiration, lips, jaw, palate, laryngeal, tongue, and intelligibility.
+The assessment includes a graph with scoring and grades as well as behavioral descriptions for each.
+Overstay also enables assessors to assess the patient for the proper behavioral performance of a second attempt of specified tasks without influence from the first or subsequent attempts.
+In parses in between where behavior doesn’t line up exactly with a grade, assessors should be able to express the degree of difficulty using “in-between” lines.

 3. Is the Frenchay Dysarthria Assessment standardized?